spiral/auth/README.md

 ```

 ### Add AuthMiddleware
-You can either add middleware to a specific route or enable authentication services across application via http config:
+You can either add middleware to a specific route or enable authentication services and scope across application via http config:

 ```php
 'middlewares'  => [